drbh/simple-parachain/pallets/escrow/README.md

 ## Prompts

 #### Prompt 1
-Please fix the pallet to make this test pass.
+Please fix the pallet to make the test named `basic_escrow_example` pass.

 #### Prompt 2
 Please fix the test named `timelocked_escrow_example` to only lets escrow recipients to withdraw if enough time (blocks) have past.